VCL3D/DronePose/index.md

 </tr>
 </table>
 <h1> Loss Analysis </h1>
-We demonstrate that the addition of an exocentric supervision through a differentiable renderer enhances the performace of our method.
+Our quantitative results demonstrate that the addition of a complementary silhouette-based supervision through a differentiable renderer, enhances overall performace.
-However, we further demonstrate that the selection of a smoother loss for the exocentric supervision instead of typical losses (e.g. IoU, GIoU) yields better results and allows us to train a more robust model, able to generalise better.
+Yet we also present an analysis with respect to the traditional IoU silhouette loss and our proposed smoother objective.
+Through the following multi-faceted analysis we conclude that the smoother loss variant exhibits more robust inference performance.
-<h2> Loss Landscape Analysis </h2>
+<h2> Loss Landscape </h2>
-Additionally, we provide a loss landscape analysis and 3D visualization of the loss surfaces.
+The following loss landscape analysis shows a 3D visualization of the loss surfaces from an IoU supervised model in comparison to the smooth silhouette loss.
-The IoU has noticeable convexity in contrast to our proposed loss.
+The IoU trained model has noticeable convexity in contrast to our proposed smooth loss.
 <table>
 <tr>
 <td>